-The scheduled OGTT will be postponed for up to six weeks if a temporary concomitant condition exists that would affect glucose tolerance.
-When a participant has been in a "time-out" (other than for pregnancy), such as for a concomitant disease known to affect glucose tolerance, the fasting glucose assessment or OGTT will not be assessed at the scheduled visit.
-Cases of diabetes diagnosed outside the study will be adjudicated by the study's Outcomes Committee.
+The scheduled OGTT is postponed for up to six weeks if a temporary concomitant condition exists that would affect glucose tolerance.
+When a participant has been in a "time-out" (other than for pregnancy), such as for a concomitant disease known to affect glucose tolerance, the fasting glucose assessment or OGTT is not assessed at the scheduled visit.
+Cases of diabetes diagnosed outside the study are adjudicated by the study's Outcomes Committee.